jerem-uzoma/laravel/readme.md

 To build the pipeline:

-Add a gitlab runner to your env and assign an instance role to this runner with ecr access.
+Add a gitlab runner to your env and assign an instance role to this runner with ecr and eks access.

+Add an env variable for your ECR registry named ECR_REGISTRY_IMAGE_URI